Voultapher/sort-research-rs/writeup/ipnsort_introduction/text.md

 The primary goal was to develop a replacement for the current Rust standard library `slice::sort_unstable`.

-- **Correct**: Correct ordered output if the user-defined comparison function implements a strict weak ordering.
+- **Correct**: Correctly sorted output if the user-defined comparison function implements a strict weak ordering.
-- **Safe**: panic- observation- and Ord-violation-safe for any input.
-Zero UB regardless of input and user-defined comparison function.
+- **Safe**: Zero UB regardless of input and user-defined comparison function.
+This includes panic safety, observability of interior mutability, and safety when Ord is violated for any input.
 - **Deterministic**: Same output, every time, on every machine and ISA.
-- **Hardware agnostic**: No architecture specific code.
+- **Hardware agnostic**: No architecture-specific code.
-- **Efficient**: Race to sleep and focus on instruction-level-parallelism (ILP) over SIMD.
-  - Optimized and tested along these dimensions, ~6k data points:
-    - Input length (0-1e7)
-    - Input type (integer like, medium sized, large sized)
-    - Input pattern (fully random, Zipfian distributions, low cardinality, presorted + append, and more)
-    - CPU prediction state (hot loop only doing sort, cold code with i-cache misses)
 - **Generic**: Works the same way for builtin types and user-defined types.
   Supports arbitrary comparison functions.
 - **Robust**:
   - Guaranteed O(N * log(N)) worst case comparisons.
   - Guaranteed O(N) comparisons for fully ascending and descending inputs.
+  - Expected O(N * log(K)) comparisons when sorting K unique values.
   - Smooth run-time scaling with input length.
+- **Efficient**: Race to sleep and focus on instruction-level-parallelism (ILP) over SIMD.
+  - Optimized and tested along these dimensions, ~6k data points:
+    - Input length (0-1e7).
+    - Input type (integer-like, medium-sized, large-sized).
+    - Input pattern (fully random, Zipfian distributions, low-cardinality, presorted + append, and more).
+    - CPU prediction state (hot loop only doing sort, cold code with i-cache misses).
+  - Leverage existing ascending and descending runs in the input.
 - **Binary-size**: Relatively small binary-size for types like `u64` and `String`. i-cache is a shared resource and the program will likely do more than just sort.
 - **Compile-time**: At least as fast to compile as the current `slice::sort_unstable` if hardware-parallelism is available and not much worse if not.
 Both debug and release configurations.
 - **In-place**: No heap allocations.
 And explicit stack usage should be limited to a couple kB.